felhenao/Memory-Game-jQuery/project-worksheet.md

 ## Game Components

 ### Landing Page
-What will a player see when they start your game?
+Welcoming popup/window that instructs the user how to play the game

 ### Game Initialization
-What will a player see when the game is started?
+The user will see a container with 16 boxes of the same color inside of it and a start button above it.

 ### Playing The Game
-What will be the flow of the game, what will the user be expeted to do and what will the user expect from the gam
+Once the play button is clicked, 3 boxes from the container will be flashed using a color that differs from the other boxes.
+They will be flashed for 300ms and the container will rotate 90 degrees.
+Then it is the users turn to click on the estimated positioning of the flashed boxes.
+If the user is 100% accurate then level two will be activated and will be updated automatically.
+Once the user clicks the play button 4 boxes will be flashed this time.
+Each level increments the amount of boxes by one.

 ### Winning The Game
-What does it look like when the game ends, what determines winning or losing?
+There is no winning, only higher levels.
+The user looses after total failed attempts and will receive the final score

 ### Game Reset
-How will the user restart the game once it has been completed.
+By clicking the restart button the page will be refreshed

 ## MVP